rajeshbsws557/Commerzze/README.md

 ## 📄 License

 **Non-Commercial License** - This project is for educational and portfolio purposes only.
-Commercial use is strictly prohibited without prior written consent.
+Commercial use is strictly prohibited.
+If you want to use this for commercial purpose, you can contact me to purchase this project.

 ## 📞 Support